safiire/n65/README.md

 # assembler6502

-An assembler for the 6502 microprocessor written in Ruby
+An NES assembler for the 6502 microprocessor written in Ruby

- 6502 Assembler

  Usage: ./assembler\_6502.rb <infile.asm> -o outfile.nes